 In between The Eyre Affair’s many jokes meant to delight English majors like myself, I appreciated the way the story smushed book reality with real reality.
 How would our world be different if Jane had married St. John Rivers instead of Edward Rochester?
 Would we, the readers and lovers of Jane Eyre, somehow be different?
 Or to put it another way, what happens if the elephant in front of us wanders?
 Are we then truly lost?

 On New Year’s morning my husband I were discussing a story that in the world of The Eyre Affair would surely be on the bad guy’s hit list: Little Women by Louisa May Alcott.
-(We’d just seen its latest movie incarnation, and this is Karen Swallow Prior’s insightful take on it.).
 The end of the movie plays with the line between fiction — Jo March marrying Friedrich Bharer — and reality — Louisa May Alcott marrying no one, ever.
-That line, it’s a bit fuzzy, as we learn in The Eyre Affair:
+That line is a bit fuzzy, as we learn in The Eyre Affair:

 The barriers between reality and fiction are softer than we think; a bit like a frozen lake.”